i-Krypt/award.ly/README.md

 Sam Nujoma

 ### Description
-This is a Django application that imitates instagram functionalities.
+This is a Django application that displays projects posted and get reviews on the projects and also updates.
+One also gets to visit the projects posted.
 ### Screenshots
 ###### Home page